-5.2.1 The range of potential nature conservation impacts of road schemes, and their significance, will depend on the individual circumstances of each scheme.
+The range of potential nature conservation impacts of road schemes, and their significance, will depend on the individual circumstances of each scheme.
 However, it is possible to identify a number of main areas of concern, which have general applicability (Highways Agency, 1999).
-These generic impacts are described in this section before assessing impacts specific to the proposed scheme.
-In addition, impacts during the construction and operational phases of the proposed scheme are discussed separately.
-It should be noted that the impacts associated with the operational phase of the scheme are considered to be permanent, whereas temporary impacts, which are only apparent while the road is being built, are discussed in association with the construction phase.
+Impacts during the construction and operational phases of the proposed scheme are discussed separately; impacts associated with the operational phase of the scheme are considered to be permanent, whereas temporary impacts, which are only apparent while the road is being built, are discussed in association with the construction phase.

-Direct Mortality During Construction
+Direct Mortality

-5.2.2 Construction of the road will necessitate the removal of vegetated areas and the clearance of soil using machinery and it is therefore possible that hares will be killed.
-Leverets will be particularly susceptible to these activities as they are left alone in forms during the day and may be reluctant to move from their places of refuge (URL2; URL3).
+Construction of the proposed scheme would necessitate the removal of vegetated areas and the clearance of soil using machinery, and it is therefore possible that hares would be killed.
+Leverets would be particularly susceptible to these activities as they are left alone in forms during the day and may be reluctant to move from their places of refuge (League Against Cruel Sports, 2007; UK Biodiversity Action Plan).
 There is also the potential for hares to be killed through becoming trapped in any pits, piping, chemical containers or wire mesh associated with construction activities.
 However, significant numbers of hares are unlikely to be killed as a result of these activities.
-Direct mortality resulting from construction is assessed as causing a negative impact of low magnitude on the local brown hare population, representing an impact of minor significance for the proposed route.
+Risk of direct mortality resulting from construction is assessed as constituting a negative impact of low magnitude on the local brown hare population, representing a potential impact of Minor significance.